-Each Presorted First-Class Mail mailing must be prepared in USPS-approved sacks and marked "Presorted" (or "PRSRT") and "First-Class."
-All pieces must be sorted together and prepared under 4.3 and 4.4.
+Each Presorted First-Class Package Service mailing must be prepared in USPS-approved sacks and each parcel marked "Presorted" (or "PRSRT") and "First-Class Package Service."
+All parcels must be sorted together and prepared under 4.3 and 4.4.

-4.2 Single-Piece Mail Presented With Presorted Mailings
+4.2 Single-Piece Mail

-Regardless of the method of postage payment, single-piece (nonpresorted) First-Class Mail may be presented with and reported on the same postage statement as pieces claimed at presort prices as follows:
+Single-piece (nonpresorted) First-Class Package Service parcels may be presented as a separate mailing or with a presorted mailing and reported on the same postage statement as follows:

 - a.
 The single-piece mail must be physically separated from other pieces. - b.
-The single-piece mail must bear no price marking, or must be marked only "First-Class" or (if not affixed with full postage) "Single-Piece" or "SNGLP" under 202.3.0. - c.
-The mailer must affix full correct postage to each piece of single-piece mail, or pay the additional postage at the time of mailing.
+The single-piece mail must bear no presorted price marking, or must be marked with the correction marking: "Single-Piece" or "SNGLP" under 402.2.3.